mnindrazaka/mnindrazaka/content/javascript-function-call-and-apply.md

 +++
-title = "Javascript Function .call() and .apply()" author = "M. Nindra Zaka" date = 2021-02-07T05:00:00Z type = "post" description = "Difference between .call() and .apply() in javascript function"
+title = "Javascript Function .call() and .apply()" author = "M. Nindra Zaka" date = 2021-02-15T05:00:00Z type = "post" description = "Understanding the Different between .call() and .apply() function"
 +++

 {{< figure src="/images/post/javascript-function-call-and-apply.jpg" caption="Photo by [James Padolsey](https://unsplash.com/photos/fBn27VI9rgc)" >}}

+After I finish learning on [Epic React](https://epicreact.dev/), I decide to get a deeper knowledge about React by reading and understanding its code.
+As [kent c dodds](https://twitter.com/kentcdodds) says in [his article](https://kentcdodds.com/blog/how-getting-into-open-source-has-been-awesome-for-me), the awesome things that happen when we read the open-source code is we know the javascript API that previously we think didn't exist.
+So, here I will share with you the javascript API that I just learned, `.call()` and `.apply()`

-### What is function .call()
+### What is .call() function ?

-Before we explain about "what is function .call()", lets take a look at following code
+To understand what is `.call()` function, let's take a look at the following example code

 ```javascript {linenos=table}
 const book1 = {